Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

-In this work, we aim at establishing a strong well posedness result outside the classical Cauchy-Lipschitz framework for the following degenerate Stochastic Differential Equation (SDE) of Kolmogorov type:
+In this work, we aim at establishing a strong well-posedness result outside the classical Cauchy-Lipschitz framework for the following degenerate Stochastic Differential Equation (SDE) of Kolmogorov type:

-where, $(W_t)_{t \geq 0}$ stands for a $d$-dimensional Brownian motion on some filtered probability space $(\Omega,(\F_t)_{t\ge 0},\P) $ and for all $i\in \leftB 1,n\rightB $\footnote{We will use throughout the paper the notation $\leftB \cdot,\cdot\rightB $ for integer intervals.}, $t\ge 0 $ the component $\X_t^i $ is $\R^d $-valued as well (i.e. $\X_t\in \R^{nd} $).
+where $(W_t)_{t \geq 0}$ stands for a $d$-dimensional Brownian motion on some filtered probability space $(\Omega,\F,(\F_t)_{t\ge 0},\P) $ and for all $i\in \leftB 1,n\rightB $\footnote{We will use throughout the paper the notation $\leftB \cdot,\cdot\rightB $ for integer intervals.}, $t\ge 0 $ the component $\X_t^i $ is $\R^d $-valued as well (i.e. $\X_t\in \R^{nd} $).
 We suppose that the $(\gF_i)_{i\in \leftB 2,n\rightB}$ satisfy a kind of weak H\"ormander condition, i.e. the matrices $\big(D_{{\x}_{i-1}}\gF_i(t,\cdot)\big)_{i\in \leftB 2,n\rightB} $ have full rank.
 However, the coefficients $ ({\gF}_i)_{i\in \leftB 2,n\rightB}$ can be rather \textit{rough} in their other entries, namely, H\"older continuous.
 We assume as well that the diffusion coefficient $\sigma $ is bounded from above and below and spatially Lipschitz continuous.\\

-For a system of Ordinary Differential Equation (ODE) it may be a real challenge to prove the well posedness outside the Lipschitz framework (see \emph{e.g.} \cite{dipe:lion:89}) and, as shown by Peano's example, uniqueness may fail as soon as the drift of the system of interest is only H\"older continuous.
-For an SDE, the story is rather different since the presence of the noise may allow to restore well posedness.
-Such a phenomenon, called \emph{regularization by noise} (see the Saint Flour Lecture notes of Flandoli \cite{flandoli_random_2011} and the references therein for an overview of the topic), has been widely studied since the pioneering unidimensional work of Zvonkin \cite{zvonkin_transformation_1974} and its generalization to the multi-dimensional setting by Veretennikov \cite{veretennikov_strong_1980} where SDEs driven by a \textit{non-degenerate} Brownian noise and a bounded drift are shown to be well-posed.
-We mean by \textit{non-degenerate} that the noise has the same dimension as the underlying system on which it acts.
+For a system of Ordinary Differential Equation (ODE) it may be a real challenge to prove the well-posedness outside the Lipschitz framework (see \emph{e.g.} \cite{dipe:lion:89}) and, as shown by Peano's example, uniqueness may fail as soon as the drift of the system of interest is only H\"older continuous.
+For an SDE, the story is rather different since the presence of the noise may allow to restore well-posedness.
+Such a phenomenon, called \emph{regularization by noise} (see the Saint Flour Lecture notes of Flandoli \cite{flandoli_random_2011} and the references therein for an overview of the topic), has been widely studied since the pioneering works of Zvonkin \cite{zvonkin_transformation_1974} and Veretennikov \cite{veretennikov_strong_1980} who establish, respectively in the scalar and multidimensional setting, strong well-posedness for non-degenerate Brownian SDEs with bounded and measurable drift.
+We recall that a \textit{strong} solution is \textcolor{black}{adapted to the Brownian filtration generated by the driving noise and that \textit{non-degenerate} means that the noise has the same dimension as the underlying system on which it acts}.